ShadrackNdolo/PasswordLocker/README.md

 Locker

 ## Contributors
 This was an independent project.
-For any corrections or improvement kindly contact me on gmail.(shadrack.winters@outlook.com)
+For any corrections or improvement kindly contact me on slack.
 ## Running the Application
 * To run the application, in your terminal: